ctfer-io/chall-manager/DESIGN_DOCUMENT.md

 Moreover, this solution is not vendor-locking and the Model-Based Engineering strategy we adopted enables us to be language-agnostic with either a gRPC API or a REST JSON API.
 Additionaly we created a SDK for common Kubernetes-based use cases, so we trust it could be adopted by CTF platforms and CTF organizers and their _Ops_.

+The current known limitations are on the supported software development languages: Pulumi support various language, but a finite set.
+Out of them, it is not possible to use the chall-manager to request _Challenge Scenario on Demand_.
+This limitation is leveraged by the use of a SDK that guides a lot ChallOps beginners in their operations.

-Future work will imply public _Request For Comments_ around new generalizations of Kubernetes standard deployments, documentation around Kubernetes pentests and external resources.
-Moreover, we plan to create a CTFd plugin to integrate the chall-manager using the REST JSON API.
+Future work will imply public _Request For Comments_ around new generalizations of Kubernetes standard deployments in the SDK, documentation around the support of Kubernetes pentests and external resources.
+Moreover, we plan to create a CTFd plugin to integrate the chall-manager using the REST JSON API provided by the gRPC gateway.
+In the end, we plan on extending the functionalities provided by our proposal to set timeouts on the challenges to automatically destroy them after a lifetime or after a specific timestamp.